Complete Buyers Guide to Caravan Rangehoods

 When it comes to vents, with most caravan rangehoods, you can choose whether you want a roof or rear facing vent depending on your caravan.

 If you have a pop-top caravan, make sure the vent can be installed easily.
-Both the Dometic CK 155 and the Dometic CK 150 are suitable for conventional and pop top caravans.
+Both the Aussie Traveller Rangehood with Glass Facia and the Aussie Traveller Intergrated Rangehood are suitable for conventional and pop top caravans.

 Any Extra Features?